top of page

 PUBLIC COMMISSIONS/PAINTINGS

-2003 Mural for Southlake Regional Health Centre, Newmarket – with students
+2003 Mural - Life, Southlake Regional Health Centre, Newmarket

-1989 Mural - Reception Hall, Hatfield Christian Community Centre, South Africa
+1989 Mural - Conversion of St. Paul, Hatfield Christian Community Centre, South Africa

-1989 Tree of Life Mural - Chapel, Hatfield Christian Community Centre, South Africa
+1989 Mural - Tree of Life, in the Chapel of Hatfield Christian Community Centre, South Africa

 PUBLIC SCULPTURES